Fun Prompt Friday: Deep Look v2 — Teaching an Old Photo New Tricks

 The seed was those four clipboard words Steve has been using daily for over a year.
 “Describe.
 Abstract.
 Analyze.
 Interpret.“ Good enough for quick work, but he noticed he was always asking follow-up questions: “What about the lighting?”
 “Can you make me a table?”
 “What records should I search next?”
 The follow-up questions were the prompt trying to grow.

-The first expansion was the Universal Image Interrogation Protocol, developed in February.
+The first expansion was the Universal Image Interrogation Protocol, first developed in 2024.
 Steve took those implicit follow-up questions and made them explicit — seven layers of analysis, from first impression through interpretive significance, with a “Recreation Test” quality gate at the end.
 That gate asked a deceptively demanding question: could a skilled graphic designer recreate this image from your text alone?
 If the answer was no, the analysis wasn’t done.

 The second expansion was Deep Look v1, which grew the seven layers to ten.
 Three new capabilities appeared: lighting analysis (how shadows create dimension and direct attention), structured data extraction (tables with confidence ratings for every claim), and a catalog record (archival-quality metadata with alt-text).
 That version was 200 lines long and thorough — perhaps too thorough.
 It told the AI not just what to look for, but how to look, step by step.